-Outdoor Tribe is run by people in the community to benefit the health and wellbeing of others in the community
+Outdoor Tribe is run by people in the community to benefit the health and wellbeing of themselves and others

 Promoting nature reconnection